Performing Trade Studies Using Analyzer and Astrogator

 Design Variable Values

-The Optimization Tool Output can be viewed at any time, and can be updated during the optimization run using the Refresh button.
-The Optimization Tool Output Dialog has six tabs, each displaying different information about the optimization run.
-Each page can be copied as an image and, if applicable, as text using the Copy button.
+You can view the Optimization Tool Output at any time and update during the optimization run using the Refresh button.
+The Optimization Tool Output dialog box has six tabs, each displaying different information about the optimization run.
+You can copy each page as an image and, if applicable, as text using the Copy button.

 1. Click View Output... .